vkurup/kurup.org/_posts/2009-10-04-notes-to-a-younger-investor.markdown

 ---
 date: 2009/10/04 00:00:00
 layout: post
-title: Notes to a young(er) investor
+title: Notes to a younger investor
 categories: investing, finances, stocks
 ---
 _A friend asked for some investing advice a few years ago.
 Here was my response._